study-ORCATech-cloud/learn-and-earn-fork/docs/advanced-topics/mobile-optimization.md

 # Mobile Optimization Guide

-This guide provides comprehensive instructions for optimizing the ORCATech Learning Platform for mobile devices, covering responsive design, performance optimization, testing strategies, and mobile-specific considerations.
+This guide provides comprehensive instructions for optimizing the LabDojo Learning Platform for mobile devices, covering responsive design, performance optimization, testing strategies, and mobile-specific considerations.

 ## Table of Contents